Current restrictions in force as part of Step 3.1 of Canberra’s Recovery Plan are outlined in the page below.

 What are the community responsibilities?

-- The public should continue to abide by the “get in, train, get out” principal and not gather in communal areas before or after training.
+- The public should continue to abide by the “get in, train, get out” principle and not gather in communal areas before or after training.

 - Reduce contact with other people, particularly if you are in a class and try to main physical distancing of 1.5 metres from other people.